ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The Leader MUST authenticate its requests to the Helper using a scheme that meets the requirements in {{request-authentication}}.

+The Helper responds with HTTP status 201 Created.
+If the response has a body containing an `AggregationJobResp`, the Leader proceeds onward (see
-After receiving HTTP status 201 Created, the Leader proceeds to poll the aggregation job by sending HTTP GET requests to `{helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step=0`.
-If the job is not ready, the Helper responds with HTTP status 202 Accepted.
+{{aggregation-helper-init}}).
+Otherwise, if the response has an empty body, the Leader polls the aggregation job by sending HTTP GET requests to `{helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step=0`.
+If the job is not ready, the Helper responds to the GET request with HTTP status 202 Accepted.
 The Helper's response SHOULD include a Retry-After header field to suggest a polling interval to the Leader.
-Otherwise, if the job is ready, the Helper responds with HTTP status 200 OK with a body containing an `AggregationJobResp` (see {{aggregation-helper-init}}).
+Otherwise, if the job is ready, the Helper responds with HTTP status 200 OK with a body containing an `AggregationJobResp`

 The `AggregationJobResp.prepare_resps` field must include exactly the same report IDs in the same order as the Leader's `AggregationJobInitReq`.
 Otherwise,